varunlakshmanan11/Performance-Analysis-of-Dueling-Double-DQN-on-TurtleBot3-navigating-in-dynamic-environment/README.md

-# Final Project Group -17 - Intelligent Robotic Navigation
+# Performance Analysis of Dueling Double DQN on TurtleBot3 for Navigation in Dynamic Environments

 | Name                        | E-Mail ID         |
 |-----------------------------|-------------------|